rwxd/infra/README.md

 ### K3s

 Some Pi's participate in a K3s cluster.
 The cluster is managed with Terraform.
-All nodes have hard drive for replicated persistent storage with [Longhorn](https://longhorn.io/).
+All nodes have hard drive(s) for replicated persistent storage with [Longhorn](https://longhorn.io/).

 Bare metal load-balancing works thanks to [MetalLB](https://metallb.universe.tf/).
 Ingress is managed with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).